Navigating the UI

 - Stats cards — story counts, completion rates, dependency status

-- Generate PRD button — create a new plan
+- Generate PRD button — create a new plan iteration

 Story Graph

-The dependency graph visualizes relationships between stories:
+The dependency graph visualizes relationships between stories in the active release:

 - Nodes represent stories, colored by status (pending, running, complete, failed)

-- Edges show dependencies between stories
+- Edges show dependencies

 - Zoom and pan to navigate large graphs